-Restore Our Waters is the City of Seattle’s commitment to take actions and promote partnerships that protect and improve our creeks, lakes, the Duwamish River and Puget Sound.
-Restore Our Waters
+Protect Our Waters is the City of Seattle’s commitment to take actions and promote partnerships that protect and improve our creeks, lakes, the Duwamish River and Puget Sound.
+Protect Our Waters

 Seattle has four major receiving waters: Lake Washington, the Ship Canal and Lake Union, the Duwamish River and Puget Sound.
 Three urban basins, or watersheds, contribute to each of these receiving waters.
 Urban Watersheds